 On July 13, 2018, the Company acquired substantially all of the assets, operations, and certain assumed liabilities of Venture Homes, a leading private homebuilder in the Atlanta market, for a purchase price of \$61.3 million, net of cash acquired.
-The acquired assets consisted of more than 1,100 total owned or controlled lots within 27 single-family communities in the greater Atlanta metropolitan area.
-The acquired lots included a backlog of 48 homes and 6 model homes.
 The acquired assets and liabilities were recorded at their estimated fair values and resulted in inventory of \$55.2 million and goodwill of \$11.4 million, and other assets of \$0.4 million as well as accounts payable of \$5.5 million and other liabilities of \$0.2 million.